SoftwareAG/c8y-docs/src/documents/guides/event-language/introduction.html.md

 |SMS|*(not used)*|SendSms|This group of events represents sending of a SMS.|
 |Text-to-speech|*(not used)*|SendSpeech|This group of events represents initializing of a phone call.|

-Please check out the data model to see how the events on each stream are structured.
+Look at the data model to see how the events for each stream are structured.

 ### Creating events in a stream